I386: Production history

+Development

 In the early 1980s Intel, the creator of 80286, was aware of that microprocessor's poor reputation.
 The company's own engineers believed that Motorola 68000 was superior to their "ugly duckling".
 Bill Gates called 80286 "brain dead", and important customer IBM thought that its architecture was a flawed dead end.
 While the company expected that Intel i432 would be its future architecture, i432 was very slow and many also believed unsuitable.
 Groups worked on various successors, including a completely new architecture ("P4") from i432 designer Glen Myers that resembled DEC VAX, and another ("P7") intended to combine Myers's work and i432 technology.

 Although many in the company believed that a 32-bit successor to 80286 was nonviable, Gene Hill and 80286 co-designer Robert Childs secretly worked on the "stepchild" project and persuaded others of its potential over Myers's plan, which people such as John Crawford compared to the events at Data General in The Soul of a New Machine.
 Binary compatibility with the Intel 8086 architecture the recently introduced IBM PC used was at first not seen as important, and many disliked the older CPUs' segmented memory model.
 A greater priority was a 32-bit flat memory model so 80386 can, like 68000, run Unix well.

 80386 development began in 1982 under the internal name of P3.
 Intel previously used NMOS logic but 80386 was its first CMOS product, consistent with the industry trend.
 The rapidly growing IBM PC installed base made supporting its software library more important, and Intel salespeople told customers that their 286 software would run on 386.
 The 386 designers thus supported both flat and segmented memory models, what Crawford described as "the best of both worlds".
 Pat Gelsinger led the port of Amdahl UTS to the CPU to confirm Unix's viability.
-The limited die size made difficult incorporating, for marketing purposes, a CPU cache twice as large as the 68020's.
-The team's Jim Slager later described both CPUs' caches as useless, but he and his colleagues succeeded.
+A 512-byte CPU cache was meant to be incorporated (twice as large as the 68020's, for marketing purposes) but the limit of die size made this impossible, and it was replaced with a small prefetch queue and the ability to use an external cache controller.

 The tape-out of the 80386 development was finalized in July 1985.
 The 80386 was introduced as pre-production samples for software development workstations in October 1985.
 Intel had exited the DRAM market to focus on microprocessors, so the former "stepchild" was vital to its future; the company moved memory engineers to the 80386 project, improving the die shrink.
 The forthcoming product persuaded customers that the 80286 was not a dead end, increasing the latter's sales.